Clicky

 Common Examples:

-- Contingency: If the quarterback has a big game and throws for over 300 yards, it is highly likely that his primary receiver will also have a successful game.
-The two outcomes are directly linked.
-A standard parlay is not allowed.
+• Contingency: If the quarterback has a big game and throws for over 300 yards, it is highly likely that his primary receiver will also have a successful game.
+The two outcomes are directly linked, so sportsbooks don’t allow a standard parlay.

 How Sportsbooks Handle Contingent Outcomes

-Because standard parlays of contingent outcomes are disallowed, sportsbooks have developed a specific product to cater to this demand: the Same Game Parlay (SGP).
+Because sportsbooks disallow standard parlays of contingent outcomes, they created a specific product to meet this demand: the Same Game Parlay (SGP).

 An SGP is a special type of parlay that allows you to combine multiple correlated outcomes from the same event.
 However, the odds for an SGP are calculated using a different, more complex formula than a standard parlay.
 The sportsbook adjusts the price to account for the correlation between the chosen legs.
 While the payout will be lower than what a true parlay of the same odds would be, it gives bettors the ability to create a specific narrative for a game and wager on it.

-In summary, contingent outcomes are interconnected bets where one result impacts the likelihood of another.
+In summary, contingent outcomes are bets where one result impacts the next.
 While you cannot combine them in a regular parlay, the modern Same Game Parlay is the betting industry’s solution to allow for these popular, narrative-driven wagers.